Flora Danica

 Permanent URI for this collection

-A dataset of 3,240 images and collections metadata (.csv) from the Flora Danica.
+A dataset of 3,240 images (.tif) and Index containing collections metadata (.csv) from the Flora Danica.
 You can also see the collection at the Danish Royal Library: http://www5.kb.dk/images/billed/2010/okt/billeder/subject5449/da?per_page=100&view=gallery

 Browse